 Behavioral expectations when using computing devices are consistent with the LPS student code of conduct.
 It is expected that students will use devices in a respectful and responsible manner that does not disturb others, harass others, or disrupt the learning environment.
-If a student is uncomfortable because of digital speech they encounter, or need assistance with instructional technology tools, they should talk to a trusted adult.
-Students should give proper credit for words, images, or videos included in their school work that came from other sources.
+If a student is uncomfortable because of digital content they encounter, or need assistance with instructional technology tools, they should talk to a trusted adult.
+Students should give proper credit for words, images or videos included in their school work that came from other sources.
+This includes content from generative artificial intelligence or machine learning sources.
 Students should also go to lengths to protect their password from others, with the exception of their own parents, guardians or teachers.

-Personal electronic devices, including but not limited to: cell phones, MP3 players, iPods, portable game consoles, cameras, digital scanners, technology wearables, signaling devices and other electronic or battery-powered instruments which transmit voice, text, or data from one person to another, may be considered nuisance items.
+Personal electronic devices, including but not limited to: cell phones, MP3 players, tablets, portable game consoles, cameras, digital scanners, technology wearables, signaling devices and other electronic or battery-powered instruments which transmit voice, text, or data from one person to another, may be considered nuisance items.
 The possession and use of electronic devices shall be the subject of school building rules.
 Violation of the building rules may result in disciplinary action including, but not limited to, suspension or expulsion from school and/or confiscation of the device for a reasonable period of time.
 Personal device access to the LPS network may be disabled at the discretion of the Information Security Officer.